memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 ```
 ### **Gmail Setup**

-To allow AlertManager to send an email to you, you will need to generate something called an app password in your Gmail account.
-For details, click <a href="https://support.google.com/accounts/answer/185833?hl=en" target="_blank"> Prometheus</a> to follow the whole setup.
+To allow Alert Manager to email you, you will need to generate something called an app password in your Gmail account.
+For details, click <a href="https://support.google.com/accounts/answer/185833?hl=en" target="_blank"> here</a> to follow the whole setup.

 !!! hint
     Copy or save your app password!
 We need it soon.

 ### **Alert Manager Configuration**

-We will now create a new folder for the alertmanager's config file:
+We will now create a new folder for the Alert Manager's config file:

 ```
 mkdir /etc/alertmanager